 An honest assessment of the pros and cons of long-term travel

-From living in Poland and India for a couple months to 6 months of world-looping, I’ve learned a lot about the repercussions and benefits of being away.
+From living in Poland and India for a couple months to more than 10 months of world-looping, I’ve learned a lot about the repercussions and benefits of being away.
 In my experience, it’s gotten easier to travel each time I’ve done it.
 I’ve gotten a few questions from people who’ve asked me about the “dark” side or the “worst” part of our trip.
 I can’t point to one thing and say it was the worst, more that there are things you’ll need to look out for and be aware of.
 Travel isn’t all one long holiday.

 I’ll start with the positives.